ComaToastUK/CV/README.md

 ## Interests
 - Rock climbing: I climb regularly at a number of centres around the UK as well as outdoor and bouldering sessions.
+- Snowboarding: Try to spend a week or two on the snow each year
 - Gaming: I play a number of online games (seriously you won't beat me :)